 What Is Home Schooling?

 Homeschooling is basically meant teaching children at home rather than sending them to school.
 It means that the parents take up the complete responsibility of schooling, educating, and preparing the children for the real world.
-In homeschooling, the children’s timetable and curriculum determined by the parents and can be jerked according to their weaknesses and strengths.
+In homeschooling, the children’s timetable and curriculum are determined by the parents and can be jerked according to their weaknesses and strengths.

 It is a growing campaign over the nation and the globe where parents teach their children at home.
 Families opt for homeschooling for many reasons, but nowadays, the main reason to choose to homeschool in India and even across the globe is the coronavirus pandemic.